malaviya-parth/CN/05_Network Layer/03_IPHeader/03_fragmentation.md

 ## Identification
 - The Identification field in the IP header is used to recognize whether the fragments belong to the same segment.
 - IP protocol maintains a counter to enable the datagrams.
-- THis counter is initialized by a +ve no. & is incremented whenever a datagram leaves a machine.
+- This counter is initialized by a +ve no. & is incremented whenever a datagram leaves a machine.
 - When Datagram is fragmented then every field of header is copied & so is this field.[Except 3 field flags, FO & TL]
 - Whenever 2 or more datagrams have same ID then this means they are fragmented datagrams of a single datagram.
 - Combination of SIP & ID must uniquely define a datagram as it leaves the source host.